 When utilising the wide range of practical applications available, pharma companies using AI have the potential to transform key aspects of the industry while simultaneously driving innovation.

-Among these uses are data management, remote surgery, diagnostic and procedural AI assistants, drug discovery, and clinical trial design.
+Among these uses are data management, drug discovery, and clinical trial design.

 Such a range allows for both industry growth, as well as important clinical advances in real, practical terms.